 Participating providers may prescribe a range of prescription drugs listed on the SFHP Drug Formulary.
-The SFHP formulary is SFHP's list of approved prescription drugs.
-The SFHP Drug Formulary is developed, and regularly reviewed and updated on a quarterly basis by the SFHP Pharmacy and Therapeutics Committee, which is made up of SFHP's Medical Director, pharmacists, providers, and other health consumer representatives.
-A member may obtain a copy of the SFHP Drug Formulary on our website at http://www.sfhp.org/providers or by contacting SFHP at 1(415) 547-7800 (local) or 1(800) 288-5555.
-Except as described in this Evidence of Coverage, only prescription drugs that are listed on SFHP Drug Formulary list are covered unless restrictions apply.
+The SFHP formulary is SFHP's list of prescription drugs that the SFHP Pharmacy and Therapeutics Committee has approved for use by our members.
+The SFHP Drug Formulary is developed, and regularly reviewed and updated on a guarterly basis by the SFHP Pharmacy and Therapeutics Committee, which is made up of SFHP's Medical Director, pharmacists, providers, and other health consumer representatives.
+A member may obtain a copy of the SFHP Drug Formulary on our website at sfhp.org/providers or by contacting SFHP at 1(415) 547-7800 (local) or 1(800) 288-5555.
+Except as described in this Evidence of Coverage and unless restrictions apply, only prescription drugs that are listed on SFHP Drug Formulary list are covered.
 The presence of a drug on the formulary does not guarantee that you will be prescribed that drug by your provider.
-A prescription drug that is not listed on the formulary will be covered:
+The Member's participating provider may decide to prescribe a drug that is a SFHP Formulary medication and that is medically appropriate for treating the enrollee's condition.